brianreumere/plague/README.md

 ### Font Awesome icon

 If you download an SVG icon from Font Awesome and place it in the `font-awesome-icons` directory at the root of your Hugo site repo (**not** in the `content` or `static` directories), you can use it inline with your Markdown content by using the `fa` shortcode.
-The first parameter is the name of the icon file (without the `.svg` file extension) and the second parameter is the `title` (equivalent to alt text) that is added to the icon.
-If you do not specify a title (for purely decorative icons that are inline with other text, it's probably best to not specify a title), the SVG will have the `aria-hidden="true"` attribute added so it [isn't included in the accessibility tree](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-hidden_attribute).
+The parameter is the name of the icon file (without the `.svg` file extension).
+The SVG will have the `aria-hidden="true"` attribute added so it [isn't included in the accessibility tree](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-hidden_attribute), so do not use it for any interactive functionality; it should be purely decorative.

 ```
 {{< fa "github" >}}